MV10/monkey-hi-hat/README.md

 * Although remote control is the intended usage, control from the same PC is certainly possible.
 Configure the program to launch in a window, start another console window to issue commands, get it showing the content you want (such as a playlist), then either issue the `--fullscreen` command or focus on the window and hit the spacebar.
 This is how the documentation's first-time walk-through works.

 I have been asked about music reactivity for DJ usage.
 Have your "real" mixers, amps and speakers set up separately, then feed a line-in to any PCs connected to the displays.
 As long as the PC "thinks" it is outputting audio, the visualizers will work -- either leave the PC's speaker-out jacks disconnected, or mute the PC speakers externally.
-If you mute them from within Windows, no sound will be "seen" by the program, it really is driven by _playback_.
+If you mute them from within Windows, no sound will be "seen" by the program, it really is driven by _playback_ (including volume level).
 If you have a pre-determined music set, you can create a playlist with manual advance (`Switch` mode `External`), and simply use the right-arrow to load the next viz/FX combo manually.
 You can even script the crossfade transitions.

 Content creators should check out my Jan-2024 blog article [Getting Started Tutorial](https://mcguirev10.com/2024/01/20/monkey-hi-hat-getting-started-tutorial.html).
 Note the article refers to the v3 install script; as of version 4 released Feb-2024, the installer is a stand-alone program that is much easier to use, and the program itself no longer requires third-party drivers and all the associated configuration hassles.